cuHALLaR: A GPU Accelerated Low-Rank Augmented Lagrangian Method for Large-Scale Semidefinite Programming: Computational Aspects of cuHALLaR

-The GPU programming paradigm is meant to integrate CPU and GPU to obtain the performance gains of both architectures.
-Sections of the code that allow high parallelization, like matrix, vector and tensor operations are implemented as kernels, while serial tasks are implemented as regular functions in the CPU.
-This CPU/GPU integration sometimes requires data transfers between the CPU and GPU.
-Modern GPUs compute faster than they can feed data from memory, so these transfers are often the bottleneck of applications.
-Therefore we must minimize data transfers to achieve maximum performance.
+The primary computational concern in GPU programming is effectively dividing tasks between the CPU and GPU to exploit the advantages of both architectures.
+Highly parallelizable operations, such as matrix, vector and tensor operations should be implemented in the GPU as functions which are called kernels.
+On the other hand, serial tasks should be implemented as regular functions in the CPU.
+Hence, the primary computational bottleneck in modern GPUs is the possibly large number of data transfers that need to be performed between the CPU and the GPU.

-\gpuourmethod stores on the GPU, at the beginning, key data such as the primal/dual solutions, the right-hand side vector \(b\), and the data used to compute \(C\) and \(\mathcal{A}\).
-Any other auxiliary data is allocated directly on the GPU.
-So all operations that involve arrays with huge size are done in the GPU, including the dual feasibility computations, which was computed in the CPU by other GPU solvers like~\cite{han2024accelerating}.

-Another important performance aspect is that, just like in the CPU, launching threads in the GPU incurs an overhead due to the grid, context and communication management.
-Therefore it is also important to minimize the number of kernels launched, merging trivial kernels and avoiding to launch them inside loops when possible.
+Another important computational consideration in GPU programming is that, like in the CPU, launching threads in the GPU also incurs an overhead due to thread management and communication.
+Therefore, an efficient GPU implementation must minimize the number of data transfers and the number of kernels launched.

-In \ourmethod, three operations are critical to performance: the linear map \(\mathcal{A}\), the adjoint \(\mathcal{A}^*\) and the gradient \(\nabla g\).
-These operations are performed at every ADAP-FISTA iteration, and the gradient is also computed at the Frank-Wolfe step of HLR.
-For the maximum stable set and matrix completion problems, CuHallar solves \(\mathcal{A}\) and \(\mathcal{A}^*\) in a single kernel, and the gradient is solved with two kernels.
-In the phase retrieval problem, due to the computation of the discrete Fourier transform, all operations are solved with \(r\) kernel calls, where \(r\) is the rank of the current solution.

-In \gpuourmethod, we use the CUDA.jl library, the Julia interface for the CUDA runtime library.
-CUDA.jl provides high level implementations of many cuBLAS, cuSPARSE and cuFFT functions.
-The transfer of data between the CPU and GPU is as simple as converting a variable between the Julia Array type and the CUDA.jl CuArray type.
-CUDA.jl also provides macros so users can implement their own kernels.
-With the help of Julia broadcast fusion feature, CUDA.jl is able to merge kernels in broadcasted expressions.
-This allows cuHallar to reduce the number of kernels invoked, specially in the ADAP-FISTA method.
+To minimize CPU and GPU communication overhead, \gpuourmethod pre-allocates essential problem data from \eqref{eq:sdp-primal} on the GPU, including the objective matrix $C$, the linear operator $\mathcal{A}$, and the right-hand side vector $b$.
+All subsequent computations involving large matrices and vectors are performed exclusively on the GPU.